 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Peel and chop your potatoes into small cubes (roughly 4 - 5cm).
+One: Peel and chop your potatoes into small pieces (roughly 4 - 5cm).

 Two: Soak your potatoes for 30 minutes (or up to 24 hours if you want to prep the night before) to release excess starch and help achieve that crispy crunchy coating.